Get an Early Start on Your Courses this Summer with APS162 or APS164

 By taking one of these summer courses, you will earn credit toward your first year of studies, allowing you to reduce your course load for the Fall or take an elective.

-Completion of APS162 or APS164 in the summer will count toward your 2021 Fall Term average.
+Completion of APS162 or APS164 in the summer will count toward your 2022 Fall Term average and GPA.